 Angelfish can consume food 2 to 3 times daily and after 6 days, let them fast for one day for their good health. the amount of food you should serve to your angelfish depends upon the size of the fish and eating behavior of the fish.

 Don’t feed your fish an excessive amount on just one occasion.
 Instead, offer them a quantity of food they will absorb during a few moments (here, fresh vegetables are the exception).

 It’s better to feed your aquarium fish fractionally.
-A ration of food within the morning and the evening.
+A portion of food in the morning and the evening.

 However, don’t forget to get rid of them from the aquarium after two days if they need not be consumed.
 The decomposition of food could interfere with the biological processes within the aquarium.